-On March 1, 2016, a subsidiary of the Company acquired a 65% ownership interest in Pramac for a purchase price, net of cash acquired, of \$61,280.
+On March 1, 2016, the Company acquired a 65% ownership interest in Pramac for a purchase price, net of cash acquired, of \$60,886.
 Headquartered in Siena, Italy, Pramac is a leading global manufacturer of stationary, mobile and portable generators primarily sold under the Pramac® brand.
 Pramac products are sold in over 150 countries through a broad distribution network.
 The acquisition purchase price was funded solely through cash on hand.
-The 35% noncontrolling interest in Pramac had an acquisition date fair value of \$34,253, and was recorded as a redeemable noncontrolling interest in the March 31, 2016 condensed consolidated balance sheet, as the noncontrolling interest party has within its control the right to require the Company to redeem its interest in Pramac.